VictoriaMetrics/VictoriaMetrics/README.md

      The maximum number of tag keys returned from Graphite API, which returns tags.
 See https://docs.victoriametrics.com/#graphite-tags-api-usage (default 100000)
   -search.maxGraphiteTagValues int
      The maximum number of tag values returned from Graphite API, which returns tag values.
 See https://docs.victoriametrics.com/#graphite-tags-api-usage (default 100000)
+  -search.maxLabelsAPIDuration duration
+     The maximum duration for /api/v1/labels, /api/v1/label/.../values and /api/v1/series requests.
+See also -search.maxLabelsAPISeries (default 5s)
+  -search.maxLabelsAPISeries int
+     The maximum number of time series, which could be scanned when searching for the the matching time series at /api/v1/labels and /api/v1/label/.../values.
+This option allows limiting memory usage and CPU usage.
+See also -search.maxLabelsAPIDuration, -search.maxTagKeys and -search.maxTagValues (default 1000000)
   -search.maxLookback duration
      Synonym to -search.lookback-delta from Prometheus.
 The value is dynamically detected from interval between time series datapoints if not set.
 It can be overridden on per-query basis via max_lookback arg.
 See also '-search.maxStalenessInterval' flag, which has the same meaning due to historical reasons
   -search.maxMemoryPerQuery size